JosephCollierIT/osticket-prereqs/README.md

 1.)
 Start by creating a virtual machine at [https://portal.azure.com/](https://portal.azure.com/).
 Choose Windows 10 Pro, version 22H2, and configure it with at least 2 vCPUs and 16 GB of memory.

 2.)
-Once you have created your virtual machine you will want to conncet to it by using the public ip address the vm is setup with.
-You will connect using the remote desktop connection app.
+After creating your virtual machine, connect to it using its public IP address.
+Use the Remote Desktop Connection app to establish the connection.
 </p>
 <br />